-- Only the JCS can issue a Dishonorable Discharge or “Permaban” to a member.
+- Only the TSB Council can issue a Dishonorable Discharge or “Permanent ban” to any member.

 - No moderator or admin is allowed to issue a DD to a member of TSB without prior permission of the Council, however with permission any staff member may (be asked to) do so.

-- The ONLY EXCEPTION is made to non-members such as spammers that are not actual physical and verified members.
+- The ONLY EXCEPTION is made to non-members such as impostors, spammers, recruiters or poachers that are not actual physical and verified members.

 - Members who received a DD are listed on a blacklist page on the website.

 TSB is all about second chances and we proclaim to be fair and reasonable.
-As such members have the right to appeal their verdict before the JCS.
+As such members have the right to appeal their verdict before the Council.

 - Disciplinary action as well as appeals are based on the principle of “Reasonable doubt”; However in this case the burden of proof lies with the member that had actions taken against him/her to prove the disciplinary actions taken were invalid or incorrect.

-- Submission of an appeal does not mean that your disciplinary action will be postponed; However the JCS have the power to postpone any future disciplinary action during the appeal proceedings (This means they CAN, not that they WILL).
+- Submission of an appeal does not mean that your disciplinary action will be postponed; However the Council has the power to postpone any future disciplinary action during the appeal proceedings (This means they CAN, not that they WILL).

 - An appeal MUST be submitted within 7 days of the offence/warning/time-out being issued.

-- The JCS have 14 days to investigate and respond.
+- The Council has 30 days to investigate and respond.

-- The JCS have 4 ways they can respond:
+- The Council has 5 ways they can respond:

-- Cleared of all charges – The JCS have decided to expunge the warning/time-out from your record based on the evidence or lack thereof.
+- Cleared of all charges – The Council has decided to expunge the warning/time-out from your record based on the evidence or lack thereof.

-- Guilty with no changes – The JCS have found the member guilty of the transgression beyond reasonable doubt and uphold the disciplinary action.
+- Guilty with no changes – The Council has found the member guilty of the transgression beyond reasonable doubt and uphold the disciplinary action.

-- Guilty with changes – The JCS have found that the member is either guilty of the same offence or guilty of another offence and have either lowered or increased the imposed disciplinary action.
+- Guilty with changes – The Council has found that the member is either guilty of the same offence or guilty of another offence and have either lowered or increased the imposed disciplinary action.

-- Guilty but Inadmissible – The JCS have found that the transgression took place outside of the scope of TSB and therefore the member cannot be disciplined for that within TSB.
+- Guilty but Inadmissible – The Council has found that the transgression took place outside of the scope of TSB and therefore the member cannot be disciplined for that within TSB.